QAByJavedAnsari/pytestify/README.md

 - **Create a Pull Request**:
       Open a pull request on the repository to merge your changes.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any questions or issues, please contact qabyjavedansari@gmail.com.
+For any questions or issues, please contact qabyjavedansari@gmail.com OR connect with me over linked on www.linkedin.com/in/qaleaderjavedansari.